kaliypsocraft/something-awesome/REPORT.md

 ```

 !!! info Overview of Obstacle
     The main challenge I experienced with digital forensics was just a lack of knowledge within the field of files, network analysis and steganography.
-Furthermore, it required some
+Furthermore, it required some basic elementary understanding of the tools of the trade such as Autopsy and Sleuthkit.

 !!! warning File Formats
-    Forensics required research into file formats, forensic tools, and interpreting hex dumps.
+    Forensics required research into file formats and interpreting hex dumps.
 This involved an understanding of file signatures and formats.
-I worked with Linux command-line tools such as `strings` and `xxd` to extract  metadata and identify file characteristics, which assisted build an understanding of file system layouts and common forensic analysis techniques.
+I had to learn Linux command-line tools such as `strings` and `xxd` to extract  metadata which assisted build an understanding of file system layouts.

 !!! warning Network Analysis
     The main challenge associated with network analysis was getting a basic understanding of the fundamentals of networks.
 By extension, grasping the fundamentals of Wireshark.
 The latter software from face value had a lot fo moving parts and functionality.
 It at times caused decision paralysis as I did not know the best tool for the job or had suspcions that it had